 What a great look for an odds-and-ends sort of day around the house doing laundry, gardening, running out of doors with the children!
 I especially love pockets!
 Would you call them painter’s bibs?

 This is for those of you who “love being a girl.
 A wife.
 A mother at home.
 A homemaker.
 I’m proud of my job and this skirt is my salute to my chosen profession.”
 See Sabra’s cute tutorial:

 “There is no spectacle on earth more appealing

 than that of a beautiful woman in the act of

 cooking dinner for someone she loves.”

-Being truly feminine is always in style and will never go out of style.
+Especially at home, being truly feminine will never go out of style.

-No matter what stage of life you are in or what size you wear ~ whether a girl still under her parent’s roof, a young woman embarking on setting up her own household, a SAHM and home-educator, or in your 60s (like me) ~ relish with delight the gifts that the Lord bestowed upon you when he made you.
+No matter what stage of life you are in or what size you wear ~ whether a girl still under her parent’s roof, a young woman embarking on setting up her own household, a SAHM and home-educator, or in your 60s (like me) ~ relish with delight the gifts of womanhood the Lord bestowed upon you when he made you.
 It is wonderful being gentler and fairer.

 “Women, our clothing and our appearance is one of the most powerful, important means we have as women of communicating, sending a message about our hearts, our values, and what we believe.” ~Nancy Leigh DeMoss